anksu2024/SimpleKafkaApp/README.md

 blackwidow
 gamura
 ```
 This completes the Part 1.
-Now we want to consume this dat using Spark.
+Now we want to consume this data using PySpark.
 <br />
 Lets login to the Spark Container from our local machine:
 ```